-1 2 3 4 animals tiger elephant rabbit cheetah giraffe kangaroo birds eagle penguin swan owl parrot robin inventions telephone telescope helicopter wheel laser typewriter currencies dollar peso euro rupee rouble yen 2 a Which of these be b Which of these be c Which bird flies at 3 a Which of these in b Which one is mode which one was effected.
-4 a What is the current be n run fastest? nimals is found in Au irds has a long neck? irds cannot fly? at night? nventions is oldest? st recent? specially important for the giraff e Put in the or a. or your country. £1; violin in an orchestra piano in the corner piano? of the room ly.
-Complete these senter ces using the + the f ollowing: injured poor 1 The young have 2 Ambulances arrived 3 Life is all right if yo 4 Julia has been a nur 5 In England there is a the future in their ha at the scene of the ac u have a job, but thin se all her life.
-She has nds. cident and too gs are not so e spent her life nan called Rol easy for caring for bin Hood.
-It i s said that he robb What do you call the p eople of these counti ries?
-1 Canada 2 Germany 3 France 4 Russia 5 China one person (a/an . a Canadian general 6 Brazil 7 England 8 and your country continents Africa (not the Africa), Europe, South America countries, states etc. France (not the France), Japan, Switzerland, Texas islands Sicily, Bermuda, Tasmania cities, towns etc. Cairo, New York, Bangkok mountains Everest, Etna, Kilimanjaro the
+1 2 3 4 animals tiger elephant rabbit cheetah giraffe kangaroo birds eagle penguin swan owl parrot robin inventions telephone telescope helicopter wheel laser typewriter currencies dollar peso euro rupee rouble yen 2 a Which of these be Which of these be which bird flies 3 a Which of these is be Which one is more which one was a What is the current b What is the current be what is the current below the current b in run fastest? inimals is found in Au oirds has a long neck? oirds cannot fly? at night? nventions is oldest? est recent? especially important for the giraff e.
+Put in the or a. or your country. • musical instrumential violin in an orchestra model in the corner piano?
+I on family large family has changed the way of the room. ly. we live. injured poor The second secon oung 4 Julia has been a nur 5 In England there is at the scene of the ac u have a job, but thin se all her life.
+She has cident and too gs are not so o spent her life nan called Rol easy for caring for bin Hood.
+It i s said that he robl What do you call the 1 Canada 2 Germany 3 France 4 Russia 5 China 6 Brazil one person (a/an . a Canadian general 7 England continents Africa (not the Africa), Europe, South America countries, states etc. France (not the France), Japan, Switzerland, Texas islands Sicily, Bermuda, Tasmania cities, towns etc. Cairo, New York, Bangkok mountains Everest, Etna, Kilimanjaro